Guide to using free trade agreements for goods exporters

 - Access tariffs for 130 other markets with which we do not have free trade agreements

 - Find the product classification code

 - Quickly check the Rules of Origin (ROO)

-- Compare multiple free trade agreements (if relevant)
+- Compare tariffs in multiple markets (if relevant)

 Country-specific free trade agreement guides are available.